Skip to content

 • Use iints data synthetic-mirror to build privacy-safe synthetic datasets from validated source data.

-• Prefer iints mdmp ... commands and iints.mdmp imports for protocol-specific workflows.
+• Prefer iints data certify ... commands and iints.data imports for public-facing certification workflows.

 • Record the SDK version + git SHA from run_metadata.json.